module specification

 Balance of independent study and scheduled teaching activity

-This module is structured as a flipped classroom: you will perform all or most practical activities in class, under the supervision of the tutor, or in remote mode (blended learning) after engaging with the relevant instructional material at home.
-In-class activities and remote activities range from collaborative work to individual work; they will provide you with a variety of materials sourced from accessible channels online which will allow you to advance your knowledge, reflect on your progress and improve your performance as you go along.
+This module is structured as a flipped classroom: you will perform all or most practical activities in class, under the supervision of the tutor, after engaging with the relevant instructional material at home.
+Activities range from collaborative work to individual work; they will provide you with a variety of materials sourced from accessible channels online which will allow you to advance your knowledge, reflect on your progress and improve your performance as you go along.
 These activities also attract regular formative feedback.
-When working in blended mode, you will also receive dedicated peer support via the Discussion Board on the teaching platform.

 Learning outcomes

-1. Use a wide range of resources in your work as translator, and cogently evaluate and judge their appropriateness and reliability.
+1. Use a wide range of resources in your translation work, and critically evaluate their appropriateness and reliability.

-2. Develop an awareness of the typology and classification of resources and documentation relevant to translators (e.g. terminology databases, glossaries, parallel texts and multilingual web sites), and to critically examine their appropriateness according to specific needs.
+2. Demonstrate an understanding of the classification of resources relevant to translators (e.g., terminology databases, glossaries, parallel texts, multilingual websites), and critically assess their suitability for specific translation needs.

 Bibliography